angelcaban/sphero-btconn/bluetoothconn/Readme.md

 First, find the correct bluetooth address as described previously.

-Secondly, instantiate a new SpheroHandler object with this address:
+Secondly, instantiate a new SpheroHandler object with this address

     try {
         SpheroHandler robot(bluetoothAddress);
     } catch (NotConnectedException & noConn) {